knpuniversity/blog/use-symfony-reproducer.md

 ```

 ***TIP
-I like to prefix the branch name with the user’s GitHub handle
+I like to prefix the branch name with the user's GitHub handle
-so I don’t get lost in branch-land!
+so I don't get lost in branch-land!

 ```bash
 git switch -c fabpot-fix-something fabpot/fix-something
 ```
 ***

 Back to your reproducer!
-Let’s link it to this new branch:
+Let's link it to this new branch:

 ```bash
 cd ~/my-reproducer